THE DELHI INTERNATIONAL ARBITRATION CENTRE (DIAC) (ARBITRATION PROCEEDINGS) RULES 2023

 (a) a confirmation or denial of all or part of the claims, including the Claimant's invocation of the arbitration agreement in support thereof;

-(c) a statement briefly describing the nature and circumstances of the dispute and the defence to the claim, including counter-claims, if any, raised specifying the relief claimed, and the amounts of any quantified counter-claims and, to the extent possible, an estimate of value of any other counter-claims;
+(c) a statement briefly describing the nature and circumstances of the dispute and the defence to the claim, including Counter-Claims, if any, raised specifying the relief claimed, and the amounts of any quantified Counter-Claims arid, to the extent possible, an estimate of value of any other Counter-Claims;

-(d) any comment in response to any statements contained in the Request for Arbitration, or with respect to which the Respondent wishes to make a proposal, on matters relating to the conduct of the arbitration such as the number of arbitrator(s), the applicable rules of law, and the seat/place of arbitration;
+(d) any comment in response to any statements contained in the Request for Arbitration, or with respect to which the Respondent wishes to make a proposal, on matters relating to the conduct of the arbitration such as the number of Arbitrator(s), the applicable rules of law, the seat/place of arbitration etc.;

-(f) confirmation that copies of the Response and the documents relied on have been or are being served simultaneously on all other parties, specifying the mode of service employed and the date of service, by documentary proof satisfactory to the Coordinator of actual delivery (including the date of delivery);
+(f) confirmation that copies of the Response and the documents relied on have been or are being served simultaneously on all other parties, specifying the mode of service employed and the date of service, by documentary proof satisfactory to DIAC, of actual delivery (including the date of delivery); and

 (g) confirmation that the requisite administrative charges have been paid.

 5.2 The Response may also include the Statement of Defence and a Statement of Counter-claim, as referred to in Rule 17.1.

 6. Consolidation Mechanism –

 On the date fixed for the Terms of Reference, the Arbitral Tribunal may, with the consent of the parties, direct consolidation of two or more arbitral proceedings before it, if the disputes or differences therein are identical and between the same parties or between the parties having commonality of interest, or where such disputes arise out of separate contracts but relate to the same transaction.